felixlopz/hubrise-test-task/content/apps/mailchimp/en/configuration.md

   description: Instructions on how to configure Mailchimp for optimal connection to HubRise.
 ---

 Once your HubRise account is connected to your Mailchimp account, your customer information will be pushed to MailChimp automatically.
-Depending on your preferences, there are some configuration options available to configure how the customer information is pushed to Mailchimp.
+Depending on your preferences, there are some configuration options available to configure when the customer information is pushed to Mailchimp.

 ## Customer Export